dgreenberg330/routine-control/midday.md

 Fetch (fetch ladder): guggenheim.org, newmuseum.org, whitney.org Search only (bot-blocked — do not fetch): The Met, MoMA, MoMA PS1, Brooklyn Museum, The Frick, The Morgan Queries (per search-only museum, current month + next month): "<museum> exhibitions closing <Month> <Year>", "<museum> exhibition opening <Month> <Year>", "<museum> press release exhibition <Year>"
 Rules: Only report a show if a source states its dates.
 Prefer the museum's own pages and press releases, then major outlets.
 Note "(dates unconfirmed)" rather than guessing.
 Search results older than 6 months only count for shows whose stated run covers the current date.
 Look for NYC and Brooklyn exhibitions more broadly as well; don't limit to just the museums listed.
 Also check: nycforfree.co and secretnyc.co for free days, late nights, and one-off museum events.
 Watchlist:
 Notes: Focus on noteworthy exhibitions only.
 List 5 max.
 List free museum days after as well.
-If the exhibition is ongoing, don't worry about checking against events.md.

 [SPORTS]
 Window: next month.